altercation/solarized/iterm2-colors-solarized/README.md

 list window on the left, or create a new profile.
 Then select the Solarized Dark or Solarized Light preset from the "Load Presets" drop down.

+For best results and maximum compatibility with console apps the following settings have to be adapted:

+1. Preferences > Text
+   Uncheck "Draw bold text in bright colors"

+2. Preferences > Terminal > Terminal Emulation
+   Set "Report Terminal Type" to "xterm-256color"

 Ok, I've gone crazy with iTerm2 color management but you are going to be ok.
 Just realize two things: